LWEAXO/lweaxodb/README.md

 ![NPM Downloads by package author](https://img.shields.io/npm-stat/dy/LWEAXO?plastic&logo=npm&label=%C4%B0ndirme)
 </div>

-# What's new in 0.0.3?
+# What's new in 0.0.4?
-- webpanel enabled
-- mode: test & bug fixed
+- Features have been added to the web panel!
+- Bugs and issues have been fixed!
+- Database Stats feature has been added!

 ---